altillimity/L-Band-Decoders/MetOp AVHRR Decoder/README.md

 # MetOp AVHRR Decoder

-This program takes AVHRR frames from the CCSDS Demuxer and makes an image...
-Very basic for now!
-Only outputs rgb composite...
+This program takes synced derandomized CADUs from the CADU RSynchroderand and outputs all channels + a few composites.

-Usage : `./MetOp-AVHRR-Decoder avhrrframes.bin output.png`
+Usage : `./MetOp-AVHRR-Decoder cadu.bin`